 Skills and knowledge will be developed as well as an awareness of the needs of particular service user groups, such as early years care and education, older people or individuals with specific needs.

-You have a choice as to whether to study the OCR Technical Introductory Diploma which is the equivalent to 1 A-level or the OCR Technical Diploma which is the equivalent to 2 A-levels.
+You have a choice as to whether to study the Extended Certificate in Health and Social Care which is the equivalent to 1 A-level or the Technical Diploma in Health and Social Care which is the equivalent to 2 A-levels.

-The Diploma provides greater depth and breadth for students specifically considering the Health or Care sectors as future career or HE paths.
+The Diploma provides greater depth and breadth for students specifically considering the Health or Care sectors as future career or university paths.

 All students will study the following units: